dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 * It does not need to throw any argument exceptions, as `ReadOnlySpan` is `struct` and it can never be `null` or invalid.
 * It should return `true` for an empty buffer.
-* It should detect invalid characters in the entire buffer, including the remainder.
+* It should detect invalid characters in the entire buffer, regardless of the buffer's length or whether its length is an even multiple of a vector width.
 * It should not read any bytes that don't belong to the provided buffer.

 ### Scalar solution